oosoi/newbie_project_oosoi/README.md

 Helps Ranking in tennis clubs

-- Can add new Tournaments and 1:1 match

-- See
+You can see

     - real-time rankings

+    - all plays in the group

+    - add plays that you played

+    - your current point

-    - win rate
+    - your winning rate

-    - results of games
+    - results of games you played

-    - Boards for notice and nominate opponent